JBlitzar/code-completion/NOTES.md

     - ⭐ Experiment from train.py dataset.
 From there, check for overfitting.
 Hyperparam tune.
 Smallest model possible.
       - Model size first, then all other hyperparams.
 Consider adding f1 score.
 Isolated envs.
       - Some libraries you need that are unupdated.
 Learn the hard way that it's nice to have isolated envs.
 Maybe?
 I'm not sure.

+- Jan 16
+  - Running it on the small set, loss down, acc up, val loss up. the classic.
+  - Train loss down to 2, val loss up to 9